 Faculty Supervisor: Maria Perez, DO

 All residents are required to participate in a longitudinal research/scholarly activity.
 Over the years, these activities have included clinical research, quality improvement research and curriculum development.
 To foster a great academic environment, the Goryeb Academic Pediatric Support committee (GAPS) was created.
-GAPS links each resident with a faculty research mentor to help focus the resident’s interests and navigate the proper channels toward a successful research project, with the goal that they will be available for presentation at Atlantic Health System’s Annual Research Day in June.
+GAPS links each resident with a faculty research mentor to help focus the resident’s interests and navigate the proper channels toward a successful research project, with the goal that they will be available for presentation at both the Annual Pediatric Research Day in March and Atlantic Health System’s Annual Research Day in June.
 In addition to the mentor program, GAPS provides monthly lectures on research and scholarly activity, including project design, critical appraisal of medical literature and ethics in research and quality improvement.
 Funds are available to allow residents to attend national and regional meetings if their work is accepted for presentation.
 In addition, Atlantic Health System sponsors a quarterly research lecture series as part of a comprehensive research curriculum.